Skip to main content

 • CI/CD pipelines notifying a single topic

-• Third-party integrations (monitoring tools, webhooks)
+• Third-party integrations (monitoring tools, alert systems)

 • Sharing topic access with teammates without sharing account credentials